je-nunez/examples_neural-style/README.md

 (As mentioned above, in these examples it is used `-gpu -1` to use only the main CPU.
 You may put here the index -0-based- of the GPU you want to use.)

-* Da Vinci's Mona Lisa as content-image with Monet's "Poppy Field near Giverny" as style image (it is noticed here the effects of the lights of Impressionism on that Renassaince painting):
+* Da Vinci's Mona Lisa as content-image with Monet's "Poppy Field near Giverny" as style image (it is noticed here the effects of the lights of Impressionism on that Renaissaince painting):

          th neural_style.lua -style_image background_Claude_Monet_Poppy_Field_near_Giverny.jpg \